nadheesh/choreo-ai-demo/README.md

-Here's the updated `README.md` with a section about setting environment variables:

----

 # Chat Agent with PDF Knowledge Base

 This repository contains the code for a chat agent capable of answering questions by referring to PDF documents uploaded by users.
 The agent is designed to continuously learn from the provided documents, offering a personalized experience tailored to each user.
 Users can upload PDFs to teach the agent, and then ask questions based on the content of those documents.